kiddden/openAIApp/README.md

 # openAIApp

-An app that allows you to try OpenAI text completions and image generation features using simple iOS app.
+An app that lets you try OpenAI text completions and image generation features using a simple iOS app.

 ### Warning